oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 Hate something?
 This could be a sign of something important to you as well.

-There’s no definitive algorithm, no wrong and right answers.
+There’s no definitive algorithm, no wrong or right answers.
 It seems that this step, discovering what you really want, is the most important and challenging one on the road to happiness.
 It’s also inherently individual, even intimate.

 The rest is very technical in a sense.
 How you do things you care about.
 How to stay sane while making a living and achieving whatever it is you want to achieve.
 Which tools to use, you name it.
 I am pretty sure if you are lit up bright enough, you’ll find your way around technicalities.